Bernard Tomic: 2017: Rapid decline

 Tomic commenced the year at the Brisbane International.
-He lost in round 1 to David Ferrer.
+He lost in round one to David Ferrer.

-At the 2017 Australian Open, Tomic defeated Thomaz Bellucci and Víctor Estrella Burgos to reach the third round where he lost to Dan Evans in straight sets.
+At the Australian Open, Tomic defeated Thomaz Bellucci and Víctor Estrella Burgos to reach the third round where he lost to Dan Evans in straight sets.
 Tomic then lost in the first round at five consecutive tournaments, before defeating Dustin Brown at the Barcelona Open.
-At the French Open, Tomic lost in the first round in a straight sets thumping against world number 7 Dominic Thiem.
-In the lead up to Wimbledon, Tomic achieved his best result of the season when he made the quarter-finals of the Aegon International.
+At the French Open, Tomic lost in the first round in a straight-sets thumping against world No. 7 Dominic Thiem.
+In the lead up to Wimbledon, Tomic achieved his best result of the season when he made the quarterfinals of the Eastbourne International.
 At Wimbledon, Tomic was fined $15,000 (£11,500) after his first round exit against Mischa Zverev.
 The fine was handed out due to Tomic's comments in the press conference where he admitted that he was bored with the tournament and faked an injury.
 Tomic's racquet provider Head subsequently dropped him.
 Tomic did not play any tournaments between Wimbledon and the US Open.
-At the US Open, Tomic was beaten by Gilles Muller in four-sets.
+At the US Open, Tomic was beaten by Gilles Müller in four sets.
 With three consecutive first-round exits at Grand Slams and a string of poor results, Tomic's ranking dipped outside the world's top 140, his worst world ranking since 2011.
 In late September, Tomic returned at the Chengdu Open where he was easily beaten by Kyle Edmund in the first round.
-At the Japan Open in Tokyo, Tomic scored his first win on tour in three months after defeating Joao Sousa in the opening round.
-He was then beaten handily by 8th seed Diego Schwartzman.
+At the Japan Open in Tokyo, Tomic scored his first win on tour in three months after defeating João Sousa in the opening round.
+He was then beaten handily by eighth seed Diego Schwartzman.

 He finished the year ranked world No. 140, a decline of 114 places from the end of 2016.